sashavoitovych/sashavoitovych.github.io/index.md

 I am an incoming first-year PhD student at MIT's [Institute for Data, Systems, and Society](https://idss.mit.edu/) (IDSS).
 My interests lie broadly in the theory of machine learning.
 During my undergrad at the University of Toronto, I was fortunate to work with [Daniel Roy](http://danroy.org/), [Rachid Guerraoui](https://dcl.epfl.ch/rachid/), and [Dan Alistarh](https://ist.ac.at/en/research/alistarh-group/).

-I'm Ukrainian.&#127803; Sometimes, you may see me mentioned as 'Oleksandr Voitovych,' which is my full name.
+I'm Ukrainian.&#127803; You may see me mentioned as 'Oleksandr Voitovych,' which is my full name.

 <!-- ## Research Interests